 When and where are Sheriff's sales held?

-Mortgage Foreclosure Sales are held on the published date at 10:00 am sharp in the Bourbon County Courthouse Lobby.
+Mortgage Foreclosure Sales are held on the published date at 10:00 am sharp on the 1st floor Bourbon County Courthouse Lobby.

 Tax Foreclosure, Personal Property and Surplus Property sales are conducted as the need arises with the location, date and time published in the Tribune.

 How can I learn about what properties or items are for sale?